Persi4n/Mars-Web-Scraping/README.md

 4. Follow the code and instructions within each notebook to scrape and analyze the Mars data.
 5. Visualize the results and observe the findings.

-## Results
+## Final Analysis

-The project will provide insights into Mars news articles and weather data, including average temperatures by month, atmospheric pressure trends, and the number of Earth days in a Martian year.
+The analysis of the scraped Mars data has yielded several key findings:

+- **Mars News Articles:** The project successfully scraped titles and preview text from Mars news articles, providing insights into recent developments on Mars.

+- **Mars Weather Analysis:** The analysis of Mars weather data revealed average temperatures by month, allowing us to identify the coldest and hottest months at the Curiosity rover's location.
+Additionally, we analyzed atmospheric pressure trends by month.

+- **Martian Year:** A visual representation showed that there are approximately 687 Earth days in a Martian year.

+These findings enhance our understanding of Mars and its weather patterns, which can be valuable for future missions and research.